Man found sleeping in car in Mongmong with gun on his lap

 Officers asked and received consent to search the vehicle after advising the defendant of his Miranda rights.
 Officers located a lighter, green heat-sealed straw and a baggie containing crystalline substance, also suspected to be methamphetamine, documents state.

-The defendant allegedly told police he purchased the gun and bullets from a friend about a month ago for $300, but did not want to provide a name to the individual.
+The defendant allegedly told police he purchased the gun and bullets from a friend about a month ago for $300, but did not want to provide the name of the individual.

 He also allegedly admitted to owning the drugs found on his person and that he bought them for $200 from another friend.

-Aldrich was charged in court with possession of a firearm without an identification card and possession of a schedule II controlled substance, both as a third-degree felonies.
+Aldrich was charged in court with possession of a firearm without an identification card and possession of a Schedule II controlled substance, both as third-degree felonies.